jtiosue/jtiosue.github.io/pages/about/projects.md

 #### Contribution to SciPy [(View my pull request)](https://github.com/scipy/scipy/pull/10648)

-I am the author of pull request number 10648 on Python’s SciPy package.
-The moderators of SciPy have labeled it to be included in SciPy’s 1.5.0 release.
+I am the author of [pull request number 10648](https://github.com/scipy/scipy/pull/10648) on Python’s SciPy package.
+My contribution is included in the [1.5.0 release](https://github.com/scipy/scipy/releases/tag/v1.5.0) and later releases.
 The pull request implements an additional feature for SciPy’s minimization method.
 In my research of variational quantum algorithms, I devised a bounded version of the standard unbounded Powell minimization method and found to often perform much better than the other gradient-free minimizers.
 I then implemented this variant in SciPy’s software stack and created the pull request.

 #### qusetta [(View on GitHub)](https://github.com/qcware/qusetta)